 Sing along during this latest session of Virtual Music @ the Museum!
-The episode debuts on Friday, July 24 on the Museum’s YouTube Channel and on our website.
+The performance debuts here on Friday, July 24 at 7 pm, as well as on the Museum’s YouTube Channel.

 Doctorow has been called a great champion of American folk music.
 Her most recent album Dreaming in Vinyl reached #2 on the folk radio airplay charts.

 This will be Doctorow’s first online show.
 “Both of my daughters and significant others have been isolating with us, and my mother and brother are nearby.
 I’m very grateful for the time we’ve been spending together.
 So I’ve not really been missing the road and performing.
 Perhaps I needed a break after so many years of playing shows,” she said.